What is the City's fax number?

 I need a copy of a police report from an accident or other incident that occurred in Wyoming.
 How can I get one?

-Respond in person to the Police Department at 600 Grove Avenue and a copy of the report will be provided at no cost or call the Department at 513.821.0141 and we can fax a copy to you.
+Respond in person to the Police Department at 600 Grove Avenue and a copy of the report will be provided at no cost.

 Will my trash be picked up on a holiday?